astramieri/aws-cloud-practitioner/docs/architecting/aws_ecosystem.md

 ## AWS Professional Services & Partner Network

-- The AWS Professional Services organization is a global team of experts
+- The AWS Professional Services organization is a **global team of experts**
-- The work alongside your team and a chosen member of the APN
+- The work alongside your team and a chosen member of the **AWS Partner Network (APN)**
-- **APN** stands for **AWS Partner Network**
     - **APN Technology Partners**: providing hardware, connectivity, and software
     - **APN Consulting Partners**: professional services firm to help build on AWS
     - **APN Traning Partners**: find who can help you learn AWS
 - **AWS Competency Program**: AWS Competencies are granted to APN Partners who have demonstrated technical proficiency and proven customer success in specialized solutions areas
 - **AWS Navigate Program**: help Partners become better Partners